DeviousMaximus/LakotaWebHtmlDownloads/README.md

 # DeviousUnblocker
-After downloading, rename the file from .html to .htm
+After downloading, rename the file from .html to .htm (optional for D3VI0USBLANK)

-I update when I want and whenever I want
+Inconsistent Updates

-Ver: 4.1 - Added Wplace.Live
+Ver: 4.1.5 - Added Wplace.Live and NdsAnywhereEmu

 New workaround Download D3VI0USBLANK only

+A lightweight unblocker with dark colored themes